Information on Iceland – Nordic languages as second languages

 Initial Assessment and Placement Procedures

 Each school must establish a reception plan that presents the main aspects of school activities in a language that students and the guardians of underage students can understand.
-The reception plan includes the preparation of an individual study plan that takes into account the student’s background and language skills, the development of teaching methods to meet the needs of these students, the organization of cooperation between students and school staff, and clear information on the support provided by the school, for example regarding homework and interpreting.
+The reception plan includes the preparation of an individual study plan that takes into account the student’s background and language skills, the development of teaching methods to meet the needs of these students, the organization of cooperation between students and school staff, and clear information on the support provided by the school – for example, regarding homework and interpreting.
 Particular attention must be given to students who are Icelandic but have spent long periods abroad.
-Many of them require similar support as students of foreign origin.
+Many of these require similar support as students of foreign origin.

 Access to Other Forms of Language Learning Support

-Upper secondary schools are permitted to recognize students’ mother tongue as credits in elective subjects or in place of another foreign language.
+Upper secondary schools are permitted to recognize students’ competence in their mother tongue as credits in elective subjects or in place of another foreign language.
 It should be ensured that students whose mother tongue is not Icelandic have the opportunity to maintain their mother tongue as an elective subject, if they so wish.
 Upper secondary schools may offer such studies on-site or through distance learning, or they may grant credit for studies undertaken elsewhere.
 In such cases, the respective upper secondary school must approve the studies if students request to have them recognized for credits.
-The schools are not responsible for the instruction itself but may act as intermediaries, for example by providing links to databases, libraries, associations, or other resources that give students access to instruction in their mother tongue.
+The schools are not responsible for the instruction itself but may act as intermediaries – for example, by providing links to databases, libraries, associations, or other resources that give students access to instruction in their mother tongue.

 Staff Competencies Required to Teach Icelandic as a Second Language

 In order to be employed as a teacher at an upper secondary school, an applicant must have obtained the licence to use the professional title teacher and possess the specialization specified in the job advertisement.
-The principal of an upper secondary school hires teachers in accordance with the Act on Education, competence and hiring of teachers and school principals in preschools, compulsory schools and upper secondary schools, the provisions of the Act on upper secondary schools, and the Act on the rights and obligations of state employees.
+The head of an upper secondary school hires teachers in accordance with the Act on Education, Competence and Hiring of Teachers and School Principals in Preschools, Compulsory Schools and Upper Secondary Schools, the provisions of the Act on Upper Secondary Schools, and the Act on the Rights and Obligations of State Employees.

 L2 Courses in Staff Training